dinesh99639/courseplan/README.md

 ### Mid papers
 ![Mid Papers](README/images/faculty/mid.png)

-* In this page, you can upload paper, scheme of evalution, key, marks, sample papers.
+* On this page, you can upload paper, scheme of evolution, key, marks, sample papers.
 * You can send the mid paper for review by other faculty who are teaching the same subject.

 ### Assignments
 ![Mid Papers](README/images/faculty/Assignments.png)

-* In this page, you can upload CO Attainment, Bloom's Taxonomy, Rubric, Marks.
+* On this page, you can upload CO Attainment, Bloom's Taxonomy, Rubric, Marks.

 ### Question Paper
 ![Question Paper](README/images/faculty/question%20paper.png)

-* In this page, you can create your own question paper.
+* On this page, you can create your question paper.

 ### Rubric
 ![Rurbic](README/images/faculty/rubrics.png)